saminala/ocaml.org/data/pages/governance.md

 to take on the role
 - By the Owner/Delegate for any reason

-In all cases, prior notice must be sent to the Infrastructure list including a reasonable time frame and reasons for closure.
+In all cases, prior notice must be sent <s>to the Infrastructure list</s> including a reasonable time frame and reasons for closure.
 Closure simply implies revocation or redirection of the subdomain and/or shutting down or reclaiming any resources provided (e.g., VMs).